saltstack-formulas/iptables-formula/README.md

 Using iptables.service
 ======================

-Salt can't merge pillars, so you can only define `firewall:services` in once place.
+Salt can't merge pillars, so you can only define `firewall:input`, `firewall:output`, etc. in once place.
 With the firewall.service state and stateconf, you can define pillars for different services and include and extend the iptables.service state with the `parent` parameter to enable a default firewall configuration with special rules for different services.

 `pillars/otherservice.sls`
 ```
 otherservice:
   firewall:
-    services:
+    input:
       http:
         block_nomatch: False
-        ips_allow:
+        networks:
           - 0.0.0.0/0
 ```